s-schaef/energy_optimized_beta_barrels/README.md

 This will:
 - Detect beta-sheets (if present)
 - Align the largest beta-sheet or protein principal axis with the z-axis
-- Center the structure at the origin
+- Center the beta-sheet (if not present the center of mass) of the structure at the origin

 ### 2. Build a Ring (`ring_builder.py`)